WSU offers resources, information, and programming to WSU faculty & staff across the state to support their overall wellbeing.

 NUTRITION & WEIGHT LOSS

 - Spokane Campus: Meetings are held on Thursdays from 12:00 PM – 12:45 pm, EWU 117.
 Contact Stephane Bisignani for information 509-358-7779 or firstname.lastname@example.org.

 - Pullman Campus: Meetings scheduled Thursday from 12:00 – 1:00 pm, Todd Hall 339.
 Contact Anita Young for information email@example.com.

 Please note, while meetings may be scheduled on campus, employees must be aware of the ethics regulations surrounding such meetings:

 - Attendance to meetings must be during unpaid break time.

 - Employees must work directly with Weight Watchers when it comes to enrollment, fees, and purchases.

-- Only personal resources for ordering and monitoring/tracking progress with the program i.e. no use of @wsu.edu email or WSU computer/network to access the E-tool or us as point of contact for commerce.
+- Only personal resources can be used for ordering and monitoring/tracking progress with the program, i.e. no use of wsu.edu email or WSU computer/network to access the E-tool or use as point of contact for commerce.

 - Spokane Wellness Collaborative Blog